-Such a comman will build bootloader, Linux kernel and a root file system. core-image-minimal-dev tells Bitbake to execute whatever recipe tells it to do, so, you just place the name of the recipe without the extension.
+Such a command will build bootloader, Linux kernel and a root file system. core-image-minimal-dev tells Bitbake to execute whatever recipe you just place the name of the recipe without the extension .bb.

 Of course, there are times when you want more control over Bitbake, for example, you want to execute just one task like recompiling the Linux kernel, no matter what.
 That action can be achieved with: